 Because he is growing our vet said there is a good chance he will need surgery again later to remove, or reset the plate/pins, or whatever is needed to put him back together.
 I have a friend in rescue who has someone who has been waiting a long time for a Frenchie to come along who may be special needs.
 So after we get his leg fixed it sounds like they would be thrilled to have him and don’t mind at all that he may need surgery again later.
 He is a terrific puppy!

 Not surprisingly he really wasn’t trained, he was spoiled rotten, did not do anything he was told to do.
 He could do things, when he was bribed with a treat, and he actually wanted to do as told!
-Why treat training, does NOT work.
+Why we believe treat training does NOT work, we have seen it fail way too many times!

-The first evening we had him back Art was walking him to potty and then pulled him toward himself to pick him up.
-Riley became terrified and why Art still reached for him as he is pulling back and pawing at the air toward Art trying to get away, is beyond me, but he did.
-Riley nipped him on the hand and then slipped right out of his collar, at a rest stop!
+The first evening we had him back, still out east on our way home Art was walking him to potty and then called him toward himself to pick him up.
+Riley became terrified and somehow Riley nipped him on the hand and then slipped right out of his collar, at a rest stop!
 We spent 45 minutes trying to call, bribe, and order him into coming to us, or going in his own crate from home.
 He was dashing all about and willing to play with toys, but sure didn’t do as he was told no matter the voice, or body langue we used.
-And having just been so scared we weren’t about to just grab him and scare him more, or be bitten.
+And having just been so scared we weren’t about to just grab him and scare him more, and/or be bitten.
 Eventually he came up to me as I was squatting and would jump on my back.
 He wanted badly to come but was afraid to be touched, why he would approach from behind and act playful.
 This went on awhile.
 I would throw a toy, play with a toy, put food and treats down.
 Then one time I reached behind me to pet him and he dashed away but then came right back.
 I was able to pet him, and he came right around and let me just pick him up.
 We put a martingale collar on him we had brought with us.
-Not going to slip out of a collar again!
+He was not going to slip out of a collar again!

 Once home we had lots of people in and out of the house.
 He was in a playpen a lot to be sure he behaved and he never once offered to be bad.
 We took him to the vets for getting neutered expecting him to freak out.
 Even brought a muzzle which I did use when I trimmed his face that morning because he didn’t want me to hold his chin hair, which I did anyway while I trimmed around his eyes.
 When we were done with that he was just as cuddly and normal as before.
 It was the only time he almost acted out in fear with me holding his chin hair.
 By using the muzzle he had to tolerate it, and yet was not being hurt.
-Another way to gain trust and prove what we say goes.
+It was another way to gain his trust that we wont hurt him even if he acts fearful and nippy, and also prove what we say goes.

 At the vets he was happy and ongoing nothing at all what we expected.
 They didn’t have any trouble with him.
 I warned them he may be a fear biter.
 He even came out of surgery with a huge incision all the way up his belly as he had an undescended testicle that they had a hard time finding.
 I thought , oh no, he is in pain now he will probably be awful!
 He never was.
 Even picking him up as sore as he must have been he was perfectly fine.